"Wo pri too much": Medikal mellowed as Asake flaunts new private jet, GH reacts

 Medikal sells out the O2 Indigo

-The rapper described his feat as a dream come true and received commendations from top stars, including Sarkdie and US-based rapper Rick Ross.
+The rapper described his feat as a dream come true and received commendations from top stars, including Sarkodie and US-based rapper Rick Ross.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!